Metric geometry of locally compact groups: Capped subgroups

 Since \ref{iiiDEpropCayleybounded} $\Rightarrow$ \ref{iiDEpropCayleybounded} is trivial, it remains to prove the converse.
 We proceed by contraposition.

 Assume that \ref{iiiDEpropCayleybounded} does not hold, and let $d'$ be an unbounded, locally bounded, left-invariant pseudo-metric on $G$.
 Multiplying by a suitable positive scalar, we can suppose that the 1-ball for $d'$ is a neighbourhood of 1 in $G$.
-For $n \in \N$, define $K_n$ the be the $3^n$-ball of $(G,d')$ around $1$; for $n \in \Z$ with $n \le -1$, define inductively $K_n$ to be a symmetric neighbourhood of $1$ such that $K_n^3 \subset K_{n+1}$.
+For $n \in \N$, define $K_n$ to be the $3^n$-ball of $(G,d')$ around $1$; for $n \in \Z$ with $n \le -1$, define inductively $K_n$ to be a symmetric neighbourhood of $1$ such that $K_n^3 \subset K_{n+1}$.
 Let $d$ be the resulting pseudo-metric defined in Lemma \ref{lemBKetKK}, whose assumptions are fulfilled.
 Since all $K_n$ are neighbourhoods of 1, Conclusion \ref{2DElemBKetKK} of this lemma ensures that $d$ is continuous.
 Furthermore, \ref{3DElemBKetKK} of this lemma yields that $d$ is unbounded: more precisely $d(1,g) > 2^n$ for all $g \notin K_n$ and all $n \ge 0$, and \ref{iiDEpropCayleybounded} does not hold.

 Suppose now that $G$ is metrizable.
 There exists a left-invariant bounded compatible metric $\delta$ on $G$; see Theorem \ref{BK} and Remark \ref{remonmetrics}(1).
 Assume that \ref{ivDEpropCayleybounded} holds.
 Let $d$ be a left-invariant locally bounded pseudo-metric on $G$.
 The left-invariant locally bounded metric $d+\delta$ is bounded by hypothesis, hence $d$ itself is bounded, and \ref{iiiDEpropCayleybounded} holds.
-The converse implication \ref{iiiDEpropCayleybounded} $\Rightarrow$ \ref{ivDEpropCayleybounded} is trivial \end{proof}
+The converse implication \ref{iiiDEpropCayleybounded} $\Rightarrow$ \ref{ivDEpropCayleybounded} is trivial. \end{proof}

-\begin{exe} In the full symmetric group of an infinite set, for example in $\operatorname{Sym}(\N)$, every countable subset is capped, indeed every countable subset is contained in a $2$-generated subgroup \cite[Theorem 3.3]{Galv--95}.
-It follows that $\operatorname{Sym}(\N)$ has uncountable cofinality as a discrete group, as originally shown by Macpherson and Neumann \cite{MaNe--90}.
+\begin{exe} In the full symmetric group of an infinite set $X$, every countable subset is capped, indeed every countable subset is contained in a $2$-generated subgroup \cite[Theorem 3.3]{Galv--95}.
+It follows that $\operatorname{Sym}(X)$ has uncountable cofinality as a discrete group, as originally shown by Macpherson and Neumann \cite{MaNe--90}.